 Weight is a bit disconcerting.
 Carrying the P100 around feels great.
 It’s light, smaller than a DSLR, and hangs on the neck or shoulder without feeling like a sack of bricks.
 The problem with being so light is that people with shaky hands may have trouble taking a steady shot, especially shooting with one hand.
 The convenience of a lightweight camera is extremely important, as you’ll find a similar weight with the GE Power Pro X500.
 But for even lighter cameras, check out the Olympus E-M10 Mark II and the Olympus SP 100.

 More advanced photographers will be annoyed by a few smaller things.
-The only one way to change the ISO settings is through the menu, which can be rather frustrating if you’re in a low light situation and need to quickly switch to a high ISO.
-It may be a moot point to most consumers interested in the P100, though I’d liked to have seen Nikon to add an ISO-adjustment button for use with the shutter release/F/stop dial.
+The only one way to change the ISO settings is through the menu, which can be rather frustrating if you’re in a low-light situation and need to quickly switch to a high ISO.
+It may be a moot point to most consumers interested in the P100, though I’d like to have seen Nikon add an ISO-adjustment button for use with the shutter release/F/stop dial.

 The P100 feels great overall, and all of the previously mentioned gripes are small, and certainly not enough to make the camera bad, per se.
 Carrying it around for a hike or just out on a walk is great.
 The light design makes it easy to forget you’re wearing it, compared to having several pounds hanging by your neck.
 At just 17oz, it’s as pleasantly comfortable to use in the home as it is to take on trips.